at-manos/dotfiles/README.md

 my dotfiles for arch linux

 note: this was compiled using [chezmoi](https://github.com/twpayne/chezmoi).
 This makes it pretty easy to pull and apply using chezmoi's update command.
 However, it may look a little weird with all the "dot_"s.
 Just replace those with "."s if you're not interested in using chezmoi.
+I do like it though, and I've written a [little script](https://github.com/at-manos/dotfiles/blob/master/dot_local/bin/executable_chezmoi_update) to help keep them up to date.

 quick rc's: